nicwa45/examensarbete_final/README.md

 # examensarbete_final
-dota 2 website using opendota api with python code hosten on azure with docker
+dota 2 website using opendota api with python code hosted on azure with docker image